 We remain dedicated to protecting the health and wellbeing of our community and our staff and we continue to offer other services – please read on to find out more.

 External return chutes are open 24 hours a day.
-Due dates for borrowed items will be extended so that no items are due until at least 12 November.
-No fines will be issued during this period.
+All borrowed items currently have a 4-week loan period and no fines will be issued during this period.

 CLICK & COLLECT SERVICE